cwalter50/cwalter50.github.io/README.md

 - [WordleSwiftUI](https://github.com/cwalter50/WordleSwiftUI): Building Wordle using SwiftUI
 - [ToDoList](https://github.com/cwalter50/ToDoList): Followed a SwiftUI tutorial to learn MVVM (Model, View, ViewModel) programming.
 The tutorial is from SwiftFul Thinking. https://www.youtube.com/c/SwiftfulThinking

+## Microbit
+- coming soon

+## Arduino and Rasberry Pi
+[DiscoverDay Projects](https://github.com/cwalter50/DiscoverDayRFID): We built a bunch of smaller arduino and pi projects that interact with RFID stickers on students wands they made for Discover Day.
+Worked with Dr. Jeremy Tomaszewski and some of my students.

 ## Web Development
 - [CWalterBuilds](https://github.com/cwalter50/cwalter50.github.io): Version 1.0 of my portfolio website.
 The source code for THIS site https://cwalter50.github.io/.
 Links to many of my projects.